raghunandy/bytecode-intelligence/README.md

 ###Current Version:0.2 (Iteration 2)

  Package Analyzer - In the version 0.2  package analyzer will inspect code using BCEL and bruteforce approaches.
-And the rule dictionary matching will take the results and match every unit of code to rules and produce report dictionary.
+And the rule dictionary matching will take the results and match every unit of code to rules and produce report dictionary. <br>

- Pending:
+ Pending: <br>

- 1) Email Generation for the report
+ 1) Email Generation for the report <br>
  2) Including more rule combinations for inspecting Security and Performance categories.